ejp-rd-vp/resource-metadata-schema/README.md

 ## Use cases

 * Provide minimal metadata to describe a rare disease registry or biobank, or a catalog of registries or biobanks.
-The metadata should be sufficent to expose data about these resource through the virtual platform
+The metadata should be sufficient to expose data about these resource through the virtual platform
 * Provide a uniform way for resources to expose the primary disease using a Orphanet code so that resources can be searched by disease in the virtual platform
 * Provide a mechanism to identify resources and harmonise duplicate resources across catalogs
 * Provide geographical information so resources can be filtered by country in the VP